dalitun/applications/bundle-xenial-glusterfs-multi-dc/README_EN.md

 [...]
 ~~~

- With the `bundle-xenial-glusterfs-multi-dc-fr2.heat.yml` file, you will find at the top a section named `parameters`.
-The sole mandatory parameter to adjust is the one called `keypair_name`.
-Its `default` value must contain a valid keypair with regards to your Cloudwatt user account.
+ With the `bundle-xenial-glusterfs-multi-dc-fr1.heat.yml` file, you will find at the top a section named `parameters`.
+The both parameteres to adjust is the one called `keypair_name`.
+Its `default` value must contain a valid keypair with regards to your Cloudwatt user account and the second called `slave_public_ip` must contain flotting ip stack fr2.
 This is within this same file that you can adjust the instance size by playing with the `flavor` parameter.

  ~~~ yaml
 heat_template_version: 2013-05-23